top of page

 Introduction

-The infrared beamline, so called Beamline 4.1: IR, has been constructed and developed to provide infrared microspectroscopy technique in a spectral range of mid-infrared (4,000 - 400 cm^(-1)) to public users since 2010.
-With the synchrotron radiation emitted from electrons traveling at nearly speed of light forced changing their direction by the bending magnet of Siam Photon Source I (SPS-I), it offers high-brilliance and collimation of the SR beam coupled with Vertex 70 spectrometer and Hyperion 2000 IR microscope (Bruker) to enable the analysis at diffraction limited spatial resolutions from 5 to 20 microns on microscopic samples, for example, single biological cells, complex biological systems, old paints, and thin films.
+The beamline for infrared microspectroscopy, so called Beamline 4.1: µ-IR, has been constructed to provide infrared microspectroscopy technique in a spectral range of mid-infrared (4,000 - 400 cm-1) to public users since 2010 and has been developed continually.
+With the synchrotron radiation emitted from SPS-I, it offers high-brilliance and collimation of the SR beam coupled with Vertex 70 spectrometer and Hyperion 2000 IR microscope (Bruker) to enable the analysis at diffraction-limited spatial resolutions from 5 to 20 microns on microscopic samples such as single biological cells, complex biological system, old paints, thin films, and so on.

 รูปภาพ2.jpg